Representative endowments and uniform Gini orderings of multi-attribute welfare: Increasing inequality aversion

+hence $\tilde r_\alpha(t)=0\vee (t-1+\alpha)/\alpha$.
+The resulting sets $C(\bmX,0\vee (t-1+\alpha)/\alpha)$ are mentioned as \emph{zonoid regions} (\cite{KoshevoyM97b}).
+Observe that the family $R_{zon}$ consists of the `most concave' distortion functions, that is the minimal elements of the convex order among all distortion functions which are either convex or concave.

-We illustrate the $R_{DW}$-based MREs by an example of inequality between countries, \emph{viz.} the members of the European Union in 2015 (see Table 1, considering two attributes: life expectancy at birth and GDP per capita, being measured in constant prices.
+We illustrate the $R_{DW}$-based PREs by an example of welfare between countries, \emph{viz.} the members of the European Union in 2015 (see Table 1), considering two attributes: life expectancy at birth and GDP per capita, being measured in constant prices.
 The data is listed in Tables 2 and 3, Appendix B. These attributes are incommensurable and necessitate a bivariate approach.
 As no common unit of measurement exists, any nonnegative vector $\bmp$ of relative attribute weights is considered.
-Figure 1 exhibits $R_{DW}$-based MREs in the years 2000 and 2015, for various values of inequality aversion $1/\alpha$.
-Figure 2 demonstrates their change over time for $1/\alpha=2$ and $\alpha=14/3$.
+Figure 1 exhibits $R_{DW}$-based PREs in the years 2000 and 2015, for various values of $1/\alpha$.
+Figure 2 demonstrates their change over time for $1/\alpha=2$ and $1/\alpha=14/3$.

-The two figures show that for these data all MREs are close to upper quadrants.
-The curved parts of them are rather small, which means that the effect of different weight vectors $\bmp$ is almost negligible.
-Each MRE divides the countries into two groups, one above and one below the line.
-E.g. for $1/\alpha=2$ (upper right lines), which corresponds to the usual univariate Gini index, we see that in 2000 the countries below the MRE line consist of the East European states (besides Czechia and Slovenia), while all then members of the European Union are clearly above the line.
-In 2015, after the Eastern countries entered the European Union, this divide remains (only Portugal and Greece move to the lower part), but the relative positions of Eastern countries changes, which is further described by MREs with lower degrees of inequality aversion $1/\alpha$.
-Figure 2 emphasizes the movement of MREs over time: For each $\alpha$, the MRE in 2015 lies above that in 2000, which means that the distribution in 2015 is less unequal in uniform Gini dominance than that in 2000.
+The two figures show that for these data all CREs are close to upper quadrants.
+The curved parts of them are rather small, which means that the effect of different weight vectors $\bmp$ is slight.
+Each PRE divides the countries into two groups, one above and one below the line.
+E.g. for $1/\alpha=2$ (upper right lines), which corresponds to the usual univariate Gini index, we see that in 2000 the countries below the PRE line consist of the East European states (besides Czechia and Slovenia), while all members of the European Union at that time are clearly above the line.
+In 2015, after the Eastern countries entered the European Union, this divide remains (only Portugal and Greece move to the lower part), but the relative positions of Eastern countries changes, which is further described by PREs with lower degrees of $1/\alpha$.
+Figure 2 emphasizes the movement of PREs over time: For each $\alpha$, the PRE in 2015 lies above that in 2000, which means that the distribution in 2015 has higher welfare regarding uniform Gini dominance than that in 2000.

 While different classes of distortion functions provide different representative endowments, results appear to be similar in a qualitative sense.
-Figure 3 in Appendix B shows the respective MREs based on the class of distortion functions (\ref{ralpha}).
+Figure 3 in Appendix B shows the respective PREs based on the class of distortion functions (\ref{ralpha}).